jmfieldman/phalanx/README.md

 ### Important Concepts

-**_One Keyspace Per Phalanx Invocation_**
+**_One Keyspace Per Invocation_**

-Any given Phalanx invocation will only operate on the _single keyspace_ defined in the config or command line.
-If you want to setup migrations for multiple keyspaces they will need to be in isolated directories, and you will need to invoke Phalanx separately for each independent keyspace.
+Any single Phalanx invocation will only operate on the _one_ keyspace defined in the config or command line.
+If you want to setup migrations for multiple keyspaces they will need to be in isolated directories, and you will need to invoke Phalanx separately for each keyspace.

 **_Migration 0 is Reserved for Keyspace Creation_**